James 1, 17-18

 Something to think about

 Amid the difficulties of the world, it can be hard to keep our eyes on the good purposes of God in all he does.
-There are many good things in our world today, too infrequently reported; and they all reflect those good purposes which God continues to work out through those who love him.
+There are many good things in our world today, too infrequently reported; and they all reflect those good purposes that God continues to work out through those who love him.

 Human beings have a pivotal place in this process, as the crowning glory of all the created world – the first to be able to become like God, capable of genuine goodness freely chosen.